Thecla betulae (Linnaeus, 1758)

 Host plants:

-The larvae feed on woody rose plants especially of the genus Prunus, mostly Prunus spinosa, but also Prunus domestica, Prunus avium etc.
+The larvae feed on woody rose plants especially of the genus Prunus, mostly Prunus spinosa, but also Prunus domestica, Prunus avium, P. padus etc.

 Habitat:

-Thecla betulae inhabits all habitats with the occurrence of at least partial sunny host plants no matter of which size.
+Thecla betulae inhabits all habitats with the occurrence of at least partial sunny host plants (sometimes also in full shade) no matter of which size.
 I found eggs and caterpillars together with those of Satyrium acaciae on hot limestone grasslands and rocks on only a few centimeters long Prunus spinosa as well as in the garden or together with Satyrium pruni in old hedges at the woodland edge.

 Life cycle:

-The eggs hibernate and the larvae show a comparatively slow development.
+The eggs hibernate obviously with no larval development until late winter, hatch comparatively late in April and the larvae show a comparatively slow development.
 So the caterpillars are usually mature not before mid or late June.
+They have - as all central European hairstreaks - only three larval moults and thus four instars.
 Adults fly between late July and October, but are usually observed in September when at their more conspicuous oviposition flight.
+The eggs are deposited singly or more rarely also as pairs mostly on young twigs from near the ground up to several metres above ground.

 Endangerment factors: